ateeshkumar/AI-Developer-Workspace/README.md

 - builds from `ai-service/Dockerfile`
 - serves FastAPI on port `8000`
-- indexes `my-backend` and `my-frontend` through the mounted project workspace
+- indexes `my-backend` and `my-frontend` through the mounted project workspace, plus per-repo indexing fed directly by `my-backend` (database-backed repos have no filesystem presence)
 - stores vector DB and index artifacts in Docker volumes
 - talks to the `ollama` service over the Compose network for chat/embedding models
+- has the **host's Docker socket mounted in** (`/var/run/docker.sock`) so it can spawn sandboxed terminal-session containers on the host daemon — see "Important Note About the Terminal Feature" below

 ## Important Note About AI Models